can I feed my angelfish vegetables?

 Can I Feed My Angelfish Frozen Vegetables?

 While you can buy frozen vegetables or freeze the fresh ones you have before they go out of date, you should let them thaw before you feed them to your angelfish.
-If you don’t, your angelfish may struggle to eat them.
-Frozen vegetables are also more likely to cause impaction.

 If you have fed your angelfish frozen vegetables because you haven’t realized they can be harmful, look out for these signs of impaction:

-• A noticeably swollen belly
+• A noticeably swollen belly.

-• Sudden loss of appetite
+• Sudden loss of appetite.

-• Spitting out food
+• Spitting out food.

-• Raised scales
+• Raised scales.

-• Stringy feces
+• Stringy feces.

-• Lethargy
+• Lethargy.

-• Refusal to swim
+• Refusal to swim.

-Constipation is a serious problem, if it’s not treated.
 To do so, stop feeding your angelfish frozen vegetables and add Epsom salt to the tank.
 This is a mild muscle relaxant that can help your fish go to the toilet more regularly.

-You can also keep feeding your fish fresh, boiled vegetables, as they’re high in fiber and can’t enable the digestive system to work properly again.
-In particular, peas can help ease the symptoms of constipation.
+You can also keep feeding your fish fresh, boiled vegetables, as they’re high in fiber and can’t enable the digestive system to work correctly again.

 can angelfish eat lettuce?